 No consent of an NRSRO will be required in connection with the execution of any supplemental indenture and there is no requirement that Fannie Mae receives confirmation from each engaged NRSRO that the ratings on the applicable Notes will not be downgraded or withdrawn subsequent thereto.
-However, Fannie Mae is required to give prior written notice to each NRSRO of any supplemental indenture and promptly after the execution of any such supplemental indenture, the Indenture Trustee will mail to each NRSRO a copy of the executed supplemental indenture.
+However, Fannie Mae is required to give prior written notice to each NRSRO of any supplemental indenture and promptly after the execution of any supplemental indenture.